MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/roles.md

 ## Separation of responsibilities and roles for large organizations

 RBAC allows organizations to assign different teams to various management tasks within large cloud estates.
-It can allow Central IT teams to control core access and security features, while also giving software developers and other teams large amounts of control over specific workloads or groups of resources.
+It can allow central IT teams to control core access and security features, while also giving software developers and other teams large amounts of control over specific workloads or groups of resources.

 Most cloud environments can also benefit from an access-control strategy that uses multiple roles and emphasizes a separation of responsibilities between these roles.
 This approach requires that any significant change to resources or infrastructure involves multiple roles to complete, ensuring that more than one person must review and approve a change.
 This separation of responsibilities limits the ability of a single person to access sensitive data or introduce vulnerabilities without the knowledge of other team members.